or Call 1-800-873-6577

-Your credit score plays a major role in determining the rate that you’ll be able to get on your mortgage.
-Before you apply for your mortgage, make sure your credit reports are accurate and up to date.
-We’ll show you how your credit report is used and highlight some strategies that may help you raise your scores.
+Your credit score plays a major role in determining how much a bank will lend you and the interest rate that you’ll be able to get on your mortgage.
+Make sure your credit reports are accurate and up to date before you apply for a mortgage.

-Determine your credit scoreBy law, you are allowed to check your credit report for free once per year.
+Here’s how to determine your credit scoreBy law, you’re allowed to check your credit report for free once per year.

-Unfortunately, there’s no quick fix to improve your credit score.
-But if you work at it steadily, you can improve your score over time.
-Here are a few ways to help raise your credit score before you apply for a mortgage:
+There are no quick fixes to improve your credit score.
+But if you work at it steadily, you can improve your score over time by consistently paying your bills on time, making payments for the minimum amount due and reducing your debt.

 Credit history: One part of the big picture

 When you order your credit report, keep in mind that your lender has a sense of proportion.
 Many people, at one time or another, have had trouble making a payment on time.
-Late payments do not automatically disqualify you from getting a mortgage.
-Many people may find themselves in difficult financial situations due to illness, divorce, temporary unemployment, or other extenuating circumstances.
+Late payments don’t automatically disqualify you from getting a mortgage.
+Many people may find themselves in difficult financial situations because of illness, divorce, temporary unemployment or other circumstances.

-Although your credit history is important, it's still just one factor in the decision to approve your mortgage.
-If you can demonstrate that your credit problem is in the past and you've been able to re-establish a good track record, speak to your Chase Mortgage Banker openly and honestly about your situation.
-They will work with you to evaluate your current credit profile and determine what mortgage options best suit your particular needs.
+Although your credit history is important, it’s still just one factor in the decision to approve your mortgage.
+If you can demonstrate that your credit problem is in the past and you’ve been able to re-establish a good track record, speak to your Mortgage Banker openly and honestly about your situation.
+They’ll work with you to evaluate your current credit profile and determine what mortgage options are best for you.

 Si tiene alguna pregunta, por favor